 Logging and selling of data Too many adsThird-party owned serversPoor speeds and security Prone to DNS, WebRTC, and other leaks

-Essential features like kill switch, split tunneling, as well as DNS and WebRTC leak protection, take your online protection to the next level.
+Essential features like a kill switch (disabling your internet connection if your VPN connection drops, ensuring ultimate security), split tunneling splitting your regular traffic from your VPN traffic if required), as well as DNS and WebRTC leak protection, take your online protection to the next level.
 Most premium VPNs are even capable of working in China and unlocking streaming services like Netflix.
 There are no caps on bandwidth usage, thousands of server locations worldwide, easy-to-use apps for all major platforms, and dedicated servers for streaming and file sharing.
 You also have a money-back guarantee in case you aren’t satisfied with the service.

 No logs are keptAd-free experienceSelf-owned servers Excellent speeds and securityLeak-proof Customer support